oceanthunder/Kubrick/README.md

 Kubrick is a project I created that uses cosine similarity on the overviews of several movies to make recommendations based on the similarity score.
 The output includes the titles, posters, and overviews of five recommendations.
-It is deployed using Hugging Face Spaces and built with Gradio.
+It (the web part) is deployed using Hugging Face Spaces and built with Gradio.
 [Spaces link](https://huggingface.co/spaces/sahilgarje/Kubrick).

 Steps to run: